Mother of woman killed in wrong-way New Jersey Turnpike crash speaks out

 "Probably one of the last things she asked is if we were going to go for breakfast on Christmas morning.
 And I said, yes we were," said the mother, Diane Leary-Smagalla.

 It was a conversation the mother and daughter had the weekend before Thanksgiving.
-Sadly, Kirsten didn't make it to the holidays.
+Sadly, Kristen didn't make it to the holidays.

 "They said she was pronounced right on the scene," said Diane.
 "I don't think they ever took her to the hospital."